Atlantic Ocean Views

 27–45 miles, flat

-Our "Layover Day" in St. Augustine.
-You will want to want to take time some to explore more of St. Augustine today.
+Our “Layover Day” in St. Augustine.
+You will want to take some time to explore more of St. Augustine today.
 Nearby are two grand hotels, now serving other purposes.
 Henry Flagler, whose railroad and tourism development efforts had a tremendous impact on Florida, built the Ponce de Leon Hotel in 1888.
 It now serves as the central building of Flagler College, and the student led tour of the magnificent building is a must.
 Across the street, Flagler built the Hotel Alcazar.
 Now home to the Lightner Museum, it houses the Victorian collections of Otto Lightner, who purchased the building in 1946 and donated it to the city.

 Bicycling anyone?
 We have a great route for you that explores some lovely inland countryside (yes, some still exists in Florida!)